Skip to navigation menu Skip to content

 The effects of the syndrome vary widely, even in members of the same family.

 Muenke syndrome often causes an abnormal head shape, wide-set eyes and flattened cheekbones.
-Some children with this syndrome have problems with hearing and seeing.
+Some children with this syndrome have problems with hearing and vision or other differences.

 Children with Muenke syndrome need coordinated care by providers in many areas of healthcare.
-At Seattle Children’s Craniofacial Center, our team has experts from 19 different specialties.
+At Seattle Children’s Craniofacial Center, our team has experts from 19 different specialties to provide the care that's best for your child.

 What causes Muenke syndrome?

-Muenke syndrome happens because of a change (mutation) in a gene that affects how bones grow.
+Muenke syndrome happens because of a change (variant) in a that affects how bones grow.
 The gene is called FGFR3 (fibroblast growth factor receptor 3).

 We do not know why this happens.
 It is not because of anything that the parents do or do not do during pregnancy.